sarnold/yaml-tools/README.rst

 Python command line tools to convert between XML_ files and YAML_ files, preserving attributes and comments (with minor corrections).
 The default file encoding for both types is UTF-8 without a BOM.
-Includes another console entry point to sort large YAML lists (eg, lists of rules found in the `SCAP Security Guide`_).
+Now includes more console entry points to grep or sort interesting YAML files (eg, lists of rules found in the `SCAP Security Guide`_).

 .. _SCAP Security Guide: https://github.com/ComplianceAsCode/content